clintoy18/HomeOwners-CasaMira-Web/README.md

 - Calendar view of availability and approved bookings

 ### Service Request Management
-- Submit, track, and update maintenance or security-related service requests *(not yet implemented)*
+- Submit, track, and update maintenance or security-related service requests
 - Staff view for request management and status updates

 ### Document Management
-- Downloadable forms, HOA guidelines, financial reports, and meeting minutes *(not yet implemented)*
+- Downloadable forms, HOA guidelines, financial reports, and meeting minutes
 - Organized by categories for easy access

 ### Community Forum
-- Discussion boards for homeowners to collaborate, share ideas, and raise issues *(not yet implemented)*
+- Discussion boards for homeowners to collaborate, share ideas, and raise issues
 - Moderation tools for admins to manage posts

 ### Emergency Contacts Directory